RaydenSec/IT-Notes/windows-tools.md

 - Lot of options for snap-ins, computer management is an instance of management console

 ## safe Mode
+How to access:
     - Access via settings>update & security>recovery
     - Hold shift while restarting, then select Troubleshoot>Advanced options>startup settings>Restart (May require Bitlocker key), then select startup setting desired
     - Can exit safe mode by restarting PC/clear safe boot checkbox from msconfig
+- Boot windows in simple state (only basic drivers)
+- Most bootup software is not in memory
+    - so if no problems, problem might not be windows but loaded w/ windows itself
+- If in standard windows, deleting windows file may not work cause windows is using it, safe mode can delete/rename file that wasn’t possible in normal Windows most of the time (also good if can't get into Windows normal environment due to problems/malware)